In-app notifications: 8 types, best practices, and examples

 2. Activation: guide users to first value faster

-New users don't churn because your product is bad.
-They churn because they never experienced why it's good.
+New users churn before they discover why the product is worth keeping.
 In-app notifications bridge the gap between signup and that "aha moment" by surfacing the right next step at the right time.

 Slack, for example, uses a combination of tooltips and checklists to walk new users through creating their first channel, inviting teammates, and sending a message.
 These contextual nudges reduce the cognitive load of figuring out a new product, which directly shortens time to value.
 Companies that invest in guided activation flows consistently see higher conversion from free trial to paid.